 Preparations before taking a driving test in a DMV office

 As it was mentioned before, requirements for obtaining a DL may vary depending on a state.
-Thus, first of all it’s necessary to check if there are any courses you need to complete before applying for a DL.
+Thus, first of all, it’s necessary to check if there are any courses you need to complete before applying for a DL.
 For example, minors are often required to complete an education/training course for drivers approved by a state before they are admitted to knowledge and/or road testing.
 In some cases the testing is carried out within the course, so you won’t need to undergo at least a theory exam before your DMV driving test.
-In a number of states, both minors and persons over 18 have to complete an education course like Traffic Law Substance Abuse Education in Florida or any approved driver education course in Texas.
-Though you can’t pass your DMV driving test online, some education courses are available via the Internet, for example TLSAE.
+In some states, both minors and persons over 18 have to complete an education course like Traffic Law Substance Abuse Education in Florida or any approved driver education course in Texas.
+Though you can’t pass your DMV driving test online, some education courses are available via the Internet, for example, TLSAE.

 When you are sure you don’t need to complete any courses or you have already completed one of them, it’s time to move to collecting documents for applying for a DL.
-In most states the list of required documents includes:
+In most states, the list of required documents includes:

-- proofs of identity, SSN, lawful presence and residency;
+- proofs of identity, SSN, lawful presence, and residency;

 - a corresponding application (signed by a legal guardian for applicants under 18);

 - certificates verifying the course completion (if required).